twitter-archive/torch-twrl/README.md

 ~~~~

 ## Agents
 torch-rl implements several agents, they are located in src/agents.
 Agents are defined by a model, policy, and learning update.

 * Random
+	* model:
+	* policy:
+	* learningUpdate:
+* TD(Lambda)
+	* model: qFunction
+	* policy: egreedy
-* TD(Lambda) - implements temporal difference (Q-learning or SARSA) learning with eligibility traces (replacing or accumulating)
+	* learningUpdate: tdLambda - implements temporal difference (Q-learning or SARSA) learning with eligibility traces (replacing or accumulating)
-* REINFORCE [Williams, 1992] implements policy gradient:
+* Policy Gradient [Williams, 1992]:
-	* Normal policy for continuous action spaces
+	* model: mlp
-	* Categorical policy for discrete action spaces
+	* policy: normal for continuous actions, categorical for discrete
+	* learningUpdate: reinforce

 ## Important note about agent/environment compatibility:
 The OpenAI Gym has many environments and is continuously growing.
 Some agents may be compatible with only a subset of environments.
 That is, an agent built for continuous action space environments may not work if the environment expects discrete action spaces.